 The brain and blood vessels and bones of the skull and face are normal in size, shape, and position.

-No bleeding or collections of fluid are present.
+No bleeding or collections of fluid are found.

-A growth, such as a tumor, or bleeding is present in or around the brain.
-Foreign objects, such as glass or metal fragments, are present.
+A growth, such as a tumor, or bleeding is found in or around the brain.
+Foreign objects, such as glass or metal fragments, are found.
 The bones of the skull or face are broken (fractured) or look abnormal.
 Nerves leading to or from the brain are damaged or pinched.

 A collection of fluid is found, which may mean bleeding in or around the brain.